insys-icom/M3_Container/doc/Install_VirtualBox.md

 Usage of SDK
 ---
 Normally you will always log in as "user" via VirtualBox.
-It's recommended to use SSH to login to the SDK (ssh user@192.168.1.3) instead of the console that VirtualBox gives you after starting the SDK.
+It's recommended to use SSH to login to the SDK (ssh user@192.168.2.3) instead of the console that VirtualBox gives you after starting the SDK.
 In case your host system doesn't have an built in SSH client you might try [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/ "Putty").

 Normally you will use the scripts that came with the repository.
 Enter the directory:
     <pre>
     user@m3sdk ~ $ cd M3_Container
     </pre>
-    Read more about the directories and files of this repository by reading the documents in [doc/Directories_and_files.md]("doc/Directories_and_files.md").
+    Read more about the directories and files of this repository in [doc/Directories_and_files.md]("doc/Directories_and_files.md").

 * Compile a single open source project, here: mcip
     <pre>
-    user@m3sdk ~ $ cd /home/user/M3_Container
-    user@m3sdk ~ $ ./oss_packages/scripts/mcip.sh all
+    user@m3sdk ~/M3_Container $ ./oss_packages/scripts/mcip.sh all
     </pre>
 If downloading the sources fails (no internet connection, wrong default route, no DNS server) you will have to download the sources manually and store them in "oss_packages/dl".